Sous-Chefs-Boneyard/kismet/README.md

 kismet Cookbook
 ===============

 This cookbook configures the kismet wardriving application on Ubuntu.
 Perfect for setting up a wardriving rig using Chef Solo.

 Requirements
 ------------

 - `apt` - Apt is used to configure the kismet repository

 Attributes
 ----------

-This recipe has an enormous number of attributes.
-Your best bet for understanding all attributes is to check the attributes file and also read the kismet.conf.erb template file.
-That file best describes all configuration options
+The attributes in this cookbook are used to drive the configuration dynamically.
+The following are used for the `gpsd` service.

 - `enable_gpsd` - Install and use gpsd.
 Defaults to true
 - `start_daemon` - Start the daemon.
 Defaults to true